kevinafernandez/beetrack/README.md

 For this project you must to consider or install this versions:
   * Ruby: 2.5.3
   * Rails: 5.2.3
+	* Sidekiq: 5.2.3
   * Database: PostgreSQL 9.5
-	* Sidekiq: 5.2.3

 ## Setup
-* Clone this repo via HTTPS: `https://github.com/kevinafernandezbeetrack.git`
+* Clone this repo via HTTPS: `git clone https://github.com/kevinafernandezbeetrack.git`

 * Install all the gems && dependencies: `bundle install`